Dean Unglert Says He Would Do Nothing Differently After ‘BIP’ Love Triangle

 “As bad as it sounds I don’t think I would do anything differently.
 I think I made horrible choices and I feel incredibly bad about the way Kristina [Schulman] was treated and Danielle [Lombard] even, but had I not done that I wouldn’t have been able to see first hand how poorly I treated them.
 Looking back, I am using it as a learning lesson and a time to grow up.
 Had I not done what I did, I wouldn’t realize I am continuing the behavior and I wouldn’t understand that I needed to change.”

 As shocking as it seems, it does make sense.
 On The Bachelorette 2017, he was portrayed as the perfect man, but maybe just a little too young for Rachel.
-He is young and still growing, so it seems like his time on Bachelor in Paradise has taught him that (and taught Bachelor Nation that also).
+He is young and still growing, so it seems like his time on Bachelor in Paradise has taught him — and Bachelor Nation — that he still has a lot to learn.

 “The positive silver lining from all this negativity that I have been receiving on Bachelor in Paradise is that I can now step out more and be uninhibited in my actions.
 Obviously I won’t be malicious in my actions, but you have to walk in the confines of the edit you receive.
 During Rachel [Lindsay]’s season, everyone thought I was this perfect person, but none of us are perfect, especially me, so it is nice to have my faults, I guess, expressed on TV because it allows me to be more authentic in my own everyday life.”

-There is no turning back now for Dean and hopefully he does live up to that reputation he earned during The Bachelorette and not during Bachelor in Paradise.
+There is no turning back now for Dean and hopefully he does live up to the reputation that he earned during The Bachelorette and not during Bachelor in Paradise.
 If he does, maybe he can come back in five years and be the next Bachelor, like Arie.

-Do you think Dean should regret his actions on BIP or is he right in his thinking?
+Do you think Dean should regret his actions on BIP, or is he right in his thinking?

 [Featured Image by Leon Bennett/Getty Images]